Real Madrid superstar ruled out of UEFA Super Cup final after training injury

 Meanwhile, their Italian opponents pulled off a surprising victory over a previously unbeaten Bayer Leverkusen in the Europa League final.

-However, during Real Madrid’s final training session before the showdown with Atalanta, Eduardo Camavinga sustained a knee injury in a clash with teammate and fellow international Aurelien Tchouameni.
+However, during Real Madrid’s final training session before the showdown with Atalanta, Eduardo Camavinga sustained a knee injury in a clash with teammate and fellow French international Aurelien Tchouameni, per Diario AS.

 Football Espana has confirmed that while the injury is not severe, it will keep Camavinga out of the match in Warsaw.